Scala 3 has a new "quiet" syntax for control expressions that does not rely on

 When invoked with options

 -rewrite -new-syntax it will rewrite from old to new syntax, dropping parentheses and braces in conditions and enumerators.
-When invoked with with options
+When invoked with options

 -rewrite -old-syntax it will rewrite in the reverse direction, inserting parentheses and braces as needed.